biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 pip install qurro
 ```

 A python version of at least 3.5 is required to use Qurro.
+(You can check this
+by running `conda info | grep python`; if you're in the latest QIIME 2 conda
+environment, you should already be using a good enough version of Python.)

 Once you've installed Qurro, let's get QIIME 2 to recognize it.
 Run the
 following command in a terminal: